 Robots are already accurate enough to get rid of workers who don’t care

-One of the case studies used in the presentation was about an industrial electronics company who replaced a human work station some pretty basic soldering.
+One of the case studies used in the presentation was about an industrial electronics company who replaced a human work station that did some pretty basic soldering.

 For reasons that one could assume to be a lack of work ethic.
 By contrast Foxconn, seems to have failed in its efforts of using robots for smartphone assembly.
 The reason is that they require a high degree of dexterity, rather like a watch maker.
 Robots still struggle with very accurate placement, but a lot of low volume manufacturing tasks don’t necessarily need the same level of accuracy.